NFDI4Microbiota/MetadataStandards/README.md

    - Examples of existing data transfer & data integrity checks
    - Data integrity considerations by file type

+<br/><br/>

 # Biological and Environmental Metadata Standards:

-## Bio/Env metadata section 2.
-Biomes considerations
+## Bio/Env metadata section 1.
+Biomes considered
-### To compile a minimal set of biological and environmental metadata standards, six microbiomes were considered:
+### To compile a minimal set of biological and environmental metadata standards, six microbiomes were considered.
+Environmental and biological parameters were identified as minimums as applicable to individual biomes and/or hosts.

 ### Minimal **Biological and Environmental** microbiome metadata standards within M2.1 were established to be applicable to the following biomes:
 - [Marine](https://github.com/mdsufz/NFDI4Microbiota-BioEnvMetadata/blob/main/Marine_BioEnv_Metadata.md)